Gwinnett County Appeals Attorneys

 If your initial appeal is not successful, it may still be possible to challenge your conviction.
 A writ of habeas corpus raises constitutional challenges to a conviction.
 This challenge can be filed in state or federal court, although the requirements differ.
 State court limits challenges to new issues that were not previously litigated.
 Federal court limits you to issues that were considered by the state court.

-If you or a loved one has been convicted and you want to explore the options for appeal, call (678) 726-5400 to schedule a consultation.
+If you or a loved one has been convicted and you want to explore the options for appeal, call (678) 726-5400 to schedule a consultation with an appeal attorney near you.

 Drug Trafficking DISMISSED